Free tai chi for Matariki, Fri 10 July 2026, Manurewa

 Who should attend?

-This retreat is open to anyone aged 18+ who seeks to refresh and rebalance their body, mind, and soul.
+This retreat is open to anyone aged 18+ who wishes to learn calming yet powerful elemental qigong and a way to ride through the Year of the Fire Horse with both ease and purpose.
 Ideal for beginners and also for tai chi and qigong enthusiasts who want to get more out of their practice.

 Please contact Jocelyn to reserve a place in this unique retreat by phoning or texting her on 027 493 9851, or using the Contact Form on the Kia Ora Tai Chi website.
 She will advise options for payment.